Continuous 3D Printing

 By contrast, this new continuous 3D printer would do away with the layers entirely.
 Instead, a platform draws the object continuously out of a bath of liquid resin.

-Continuous Liquid Interface Production,3D printer,gif,gif animation, animated pictures
+Continuous Liquid Interface Production,3D printer,gif,animated pictures

 The resin solidifies when ultraviolet light hits it (a process called photopolymerization).
 So to create the desired item, a projector underneath the resin pool shoots UV light, in the form of a series of cross-sectional images of the object.
 Light, in a sense, is the blade that the printer uses to sculpt its products.